webmastersmith/WGU_Cloud_Computing/D319_AWS_Solution_Architect_Associate/AWS_Solutions_Architect_Associate.md

   - enabled through bucket properties.
   - **Versioning Not Enabled**: default. no versioning.
   - **Versioning-Enabled**: once enabled, cannot change back to non-version state, only suspend.
+    - **prevents deletion**.
+S3 objects are 'hidden', but still recoverable when deleted.
   - **Versioning-Suspended**: bucket has been versioned, but suspended.
 - **S3 Website**
   - static only(no server). low cost solution to web hosting.